Abraham Lincoln (train)

 The Abraham Lincoln was a named passenger train operated by the Baltimore and Ohio Railroad from 1935 into the 1960s.
 The Abe Lincoln ran between Chicago and St. Louis on the B&O's subsidiary Alton Railroad.
 The train later passed to the Gulf, Mobile and Ohio Railroad, and then finally to Amtrak, which retained the name until 1978.
 Service between Chicago and St. Louis is now known by the umbrella term Lincoln Service.
 This train was the first streamlined passenger service to travel the 284 miles between Chicago and St. Louis, with Joliet, Bloomington-Normal, Springfield and Alton in between.
 Passengers can get a glimpse of the Mississippi River between Alton and St. Louis.

 Pre-Amtrak

 The original streamlined Abe Lincoln was one of two non-articulated, streamlined trains built with government assisted funding in 1935.
-The locomotive, B&O No. 50, was powered by an 1800-hp box-cab diesel made by EMC.
+The locomotive, B&O No. 50, was an 1800-hp box-cab diesel made by EMC.
 After delivery, No. 50 was retrofitted with a quasi-streamlined, sloped front end.
 The Abraham Lincoln continued to operate following the Alton Railroad's merger with the GM&O in 1947, and one of the streamliner trainsets survived into the 1960s.